War

 Editor's note: This is a developing story and is being updated.

-Russian forces launched a drone attack on the city of Odesa overnight on March 28, injuring at least 10 people, including a child, in strikes on civilian infrastructure, officials reported.
+Russian forces launched a drone attack on the city of Odesa overnight on March 28, killing two victims and injuring at least 14, including a child, officials reported.

-Odesa Oblast Governor Serhiy Lysak said that a drone had struck the roof of a maternity hospital, as well as three "educational institutions," in the Prymorskyi district of the city.
+Serhii Lysak, head of the Odesa City Military Administration, said that a drone had struck the roof of a maternity hospital, as well as three "educational institutions," in the Prymorskyi district of the city.

 An apartment building was also struck causing "partial destruction" between the fourth and fifth floors, officials said.

-No casualties were reported at the maternity hospital as staff and patients evacuated to an underground shelter amid the attack.
+Maternity hospital staff and patients were evacuated to an underground shelter amid the attack.

 Located in southern Ukraine off the Black Sea, the port city of Odesa has served as a regular target of Russian attacks given its proximity to Russian-occupied Crimea.